capitec/omni-components/readme/blueprint.md

 ## Usage

-1️⃣ &nbsp; Install {{ template:projectName }} locally
+1️⃣ &nbsp; Install {{ template:projectName }} in your project.

 ```bash
 npm install {{ pkg.name }}
 ```

-2️⃣ &nbsp; Import the components you require and start to use them in your project.
+2️⃣ &nbsp; Import the components you require.

 See [`INSTALLATION.md`](./INSTALLATION.md) for more detail.